-The agricultural industry, comprising of farms, ranches, fisheries, hatcheries, and logging operations, is one of the most dangerous industries in the world.
+The agricultural industry, comprising of farms, ranches, fisheries, hatcheries, and logging operations, is one of the most dangerous industries in the world, with many unfortunate accidents taking place.
 Agricultural safety data tracks injuries, illnesses, and deaths with the goal of reducing or eliminating them.

-Workers suffer injury from farm animals and equipment, both heavy machinery and chemical agents like pesticides and fertilizers.
-They are vulnerable to disease and to wild animal bites or insect stings.
+Workers can suffer injury from equipment, both heavy machinery and chemical agents like pesticides and fertilizers, as well as from farm animals.
+Workers are vulnerable to disease and to wild animal bites or insect stings.
 Finally, they face significant psychological stressors that push them to a suicide rate greater than that of any other industry.
 Thus, researchers often divide agricultural safety into physical, biological, chemical, and psychosocial dimensions.

-Most agricultural safety data comes from governments and industries.
+Most agricultural safety data comes from official sources like governments and industries.
 These organizations use surveys, employer reports, hospital records, and worker’s compensation claims as primary sources.

-This type of data is divided into injury, illness, and death.
+This type of data is divided into 3 categories – injury, illness, and death.

-Further divisions include type of operation (commercial farm, family farm, logging operation) and type of injury.
-Additionally, hospitals and clinics record worker demographics.
+Further divisions include the type of establishment (commercial farm, family farm, logging operation) and the type of injury.
+Additionally, the hospitals and clinics record worker demographics.

 There are numerous factors that make accuracy in agricultural safety data difficult, from simple errors in record-keeping to farmer reluctance to report mental illness.
 Employers also may have different definitions of work-related injuries than the government or may disincentivize employees from reporting injuries.
-The best solution is to use a variety of sources, just as the government uses hospital records, employer interviews, and workman’s compensation claims to create a more accurate and comprehensive view of the industry.
+Relying on a variety of sources is the best solution, just as the government uses hospital records, employer interviews, and workman’s compensation claims to create a more accurate and comprehensive view of the industry.